richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 the organization and operation of the IRTF and its Working Groups may be found in {{IRTF}}.

-An IETF working group may ask an IRTF research group for advice or other input.
+An Working Group may ask an IRTF Research Group for advice or other input.

 ## The IETF Trust